PLangHQ/plang/Documentation/blogs/InTheorySelfCorrectingSoftware.md

+Here's a revised version of your text with improved grammar, readability, and structure:

+---

-# In Theory: Self Correcting software
+# In Theory: Self-Correcting Software

-In plang you can bind events to goals and steps.
-This is very powerfull.
+In Plang, you can bind events to goals and steps, a feature that proves incredibly powerful.

-Let's create a scenario.
-You want to make sure somebody is logged in to be able to call a function in /admin
+Let's consider a scenario: you want to ensure that a user is logged in before they can call a function in the `/admin` route.

-No problem in plang
+No problem in Plang:

 ```plang
 Events
 - before any goal in /admin, call AuthenticateUser